Research Group

 Principal Investigator (CV Highlights, Google Scholar, LinkedIn)

-Professor, UC Irvine, 2022–present (Chemistry, Materials Science & Engineering (MSE), Chemical & Biomolecular Engineering (CBE), Chemical and Materials Physics (ChaMP) )
+Professor, UC Irvine, 2022–present (Department of Chemistry, Department of Materials Science & Engineering (MSE), Department of Chemical & Biomolecular Engineering (CBE), Chemical, Applied, and Materials Physics (ChAMP) Graduate Program, Materials and Manufacturing Technology (MMT) Graduate Engineering Program)

 Postdoctoral Scholar, Caltech, 2010–2013 (Lewis Group; Photoelectrochemistry)